CajuM/am/README.md

 prerequisites
 -------------

-In order to compile the program you will need the pulseaduio development files and cmake.
+In order to compile the program you will need the PortAudio development files and cmake.